 As an interesting fact, while there, we learnt that the origins of Bullfighting weren’t as it is today.
 Nothing to do with show and glitter.
 It was a training technique for the cavalry when these were not yet fully developed to their full potential.
 They would train with bulls as a way to learn to fight against unpredictable opponents.
 Over time, it evolved to what we know now.

-After just a day in Ronda, we were left wanting more.
-But for 24 hours in the Sierra de Grazalema, these 4 must-sees will keep you entertained.
+After just a couple of days in Ronda, we were left wanting more.
+But for 48 hours in the Sierra de Grazalema, these 4 must-sees will keep you entertained.
 Have you ever been to Ronda?
 What would you recommend for my next visit?
 Let me know in the comments below!